uw-dims/dims-swplan/docs/source/commercializationplan.rst

-Conversations with Wes Young and Gabe Iovino of the `CSIRT Gadgets Foundation`_ indicate that their foundation may be a good place for forks of the DIMS code, configruation, and documentation repositories to be housed and maintained similarly to the way the `Collective Intelligence Framework`_ is maintained.
+Conversations with Wes Young and Gabe Iovino of the `CSIRT Gadgets Foundation`_ indicate that their foundation may be a good place for forks of the DIMS code, configuration, and documentation repositories to be housed and maintained similarly to the way the `Collective Intelligence Framework`_ is maintained.
 Additionally, there are opportunities working with the foundation to enhance CIF using DIMS products and lessons learned.